Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 Shareholders’ equity is the remaining value in the company’s assets once liabilities have been deducted.
 It consists of:

-- Share capital: This includes the value of shares issued by the company to shareholders
+• Share capital: This is the overall value of shares that your business has issued to shareholders

-- Retained earnings: Retained earnings refer to the company’s accumulated profits or losses that have been kept within the business rather than paid out to shareholders as dividends.
+• Retained earnings: These are the business’ overall profits or losses that have been kept within your business rather than being paid toward shareholders as dividends.

-- Additional paid-in capital: This represents the amount shareholders have paid for shares that exceeds the share capital
+• Additional paid-in capital: These are the amounts that shareholders have paid for shares that exceeds the overall share capital.

 With all of these components in mind, it should be impossible for the balance sheet to ever be unbalanced.